subsquid/docs/docs/migrate/migrate-to-arrowsquid.md

 # Migrate to ArrowSquid

+[//]: # (!!!! remove /arrowsquid from links)

 **Disclaimer: This page has been (re)written for ArrowSquid, but it is still work in progress.
 It may contain broken links and memos left by the documentation developers.**

 This is a EVM guide.
-For a Substrate guide see [this page](/dead).
+Substrate guide will be released later.

+[//]: # (!!!! add the substrate guide link)

 ArrowSquid refers to the versions `@subsquid/evm-processor@1.x` and `@subsquid/substrate-processor@3.x`.
 Both packages are currently are in beta and are published with the `@next` tag.
 Once fully stabilized, the packages will be released to general availability with the `@latest` tag.
-ArrowSquid is not compatible with the FireSquid archive endpoints, and a new `v2` Archive is currently released only for Ethereum mainnet.
-ArrowSquid-compatible archives for the rest of EVM chains, including the Binance Chain, Polygon, Arbitrum will be gradually rolled out.
+ArrowSquid is not compatible with the FireSquid archive endpoints, and the new `v2` archives are currently released only for a limited set of networks (see the [Supported EVM networks](/arrowsquid/evm-indexing/supported-networks/) page).

+[//]: # (!!!! add a link to the archives page below)

-The main feature introduced by the ArrowSquid update on EVM is the new ability of the [processor](/arrowsquid/evm-indexing/evm-processor) to ingest unfinalized blocks directly from a network node, instead of waiting for the [archive](/dead) to ingest and serve it first.
+The main feature introduced by the ArrowSquid update on EVM is the new ability of the [processor](/arrowsquid/evm-indexing/evm-processor) to ingest unfinalized blocks directly from a network node, instead of waiting for the archive to ingest and serve it first.
 The processor can now handle forks and rewrite the contents of its database if it happens to have indexed orphaned blocks.
 This allows Subsquid-based APIs to become near real-time and respond to the on-chain activity with subsecond latency.

-Another major feature introduced by ArrowSquid is the support for transaction execution receipts, [EVM traces](/dead) and [state diffs](/arrowsquid/evm-indexing/configuration/state-diffs).
+Another major feature introduced by ArrowSquid is the support for transaction execution receipts, [traces](/arrowsquid/evm-indexing/configuration/traces) and [state diffs](/arrowsquid/evm-indexing/configuration/state-diffs).
 It enables a significantly more fine-grained control over the smart contract states, especially in the situations when the EVM log data is insufficient.
-For example, one can reliably index:
+For example, one can:

-- Transaction data, taking into account the transaction status
+- Reliably index transaction data, taking into account the transaction status
 - Keep track of internal calls
 - Observe smart contract state changes even if they are caused by internal transactions
 - Track smart contract creation and destruction